 3. Be Professional

-Interviewers should be as professional conducting video screening interviews as in-person interviews.
+Interviewers should be as professional in conducting video screening interviews as in-person interviews.
 This includes dressing professionally, limiting distractions such as a ringing phone, and communicating with warmth.
 If conducting the interview from home, hiring team members should make sure the background and lighting are not distracting.

-4. Provide Information about Next Steps
+4. Provide Information About Next Steps

 Once the interview is over, let the candidates know what to expect next and the timeline for finishing the hiring process.